joeyough/sentry/docs/BUS_FACTOR.md

 ## Architecture (one paragraph)

 A React + Vite single-page app (two routes: `/` analyst UI, `/portal` customer-facing) backed by Supabase for ticket storage, auth, and row-level tenant isolation.
-Integration with VDA's Securonix Sniper SIEM happens via a Python SOAR playbook that POSTs incident payloads to the Sentry ticket API on analyst-initiated state change.
+Integration with VDA's Securonix SNYPR SIEM happens via a Python SOAR playbook that POSTs incident payloads to the Sentry ticket API on analyst-initiated state change.
 Inbound customer email to `soc@vdalabs.com` is routed through a webhook listener that creates or threads tickets.
 The goal of every decision in this repo is: **make the daily copy-paste that runs Sibe's SOC workflow go away, and make it never come back.**

 ## Dependencies (complete list)